Skip to main content

 QuestionAnswer

-Does pediatric odor surgery require general anesthesia?❌ Most cases use local
+Does pediatric odor surgery need general anesthesia?❌ Our clinic does not use general anesthesia

 Related Reading